AgPipeline/drone-makeflow/README.md

 # Makeflow for Drone Processing Pipeline

+There are two main workflows in the Docker image built from this repository.

+The shorter workflow uses an orthomosaic file, a plot geometry file, and an experiment context file and calculates the canopy cover for each of the plots which is saved into CSV file(s).

+The longer workflow is the `odm_workflow`.
+It uses image files captured by a drone, a plot geometry file, and an experiment context file and processes the drone image files using OpenDroneMap (ODM).
+After ODM has created the orthomosaic, the file is processed to produce plot-level canopy cover CSV file(s).

+The [Scientific Filesystem](https://sci-f.github.io/) is used as to provide the entry points for the different tasks available (known as "apps" with the Scientific Filesystem).
+These apps are used by the above workflows and can be used to create custom workflows outside of what's provided.

-## Running the container
+## Running the workflow

-This section contains different ways of executing an existing container.
+This section contains different ways of executing an existing Docker workflow container.

-### Terms
+### Terms used

 Here are the definition of some of the terms we use with links to additional information